LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Ladder of Causality.md

 	- being able to imagine why something works and what would happen if it didn't etc.

 These levels are the three steps of the 'Ladder of Causality'
+- Level one deals with the seen world
+- Level two deals with a brave new world that is seeable
+- Level three deals with a world that cannot be seen (because it contradicts what is seen)
 ![[Pasted image 20230628150935.png]]

 The first part of the ladder is the bread and butter of statistics.
 We get answers here from collected data and typically deal with [[Conditional Probability]].